drxlouis/drxlouis/README.md

 ### [project-wintercircus](https://github.com/drxlouis/project-wintercircus)
 A fun experiment using **Three.js** for interactive 3D web experiences.
-Exploring creativity, code, and the magic of the web!

 ---

 ## 🌍 Connect

 - 💼 [LinkedIn](https://www.linkedin.com/in/drxlouis/) (see bio)
-- 📍 From Belgium, studying in Ghent
-- 🏕️ Scouting leader | ⚽ Football player

----

-> “Code, create, explore — and always stay curious.”

 ---